nrfconnect/sdk-nrf-bm/samples/bluetooth/ble_hrs/README.rst

    If the device is not advertising, you might need to use the :guilabel:`Reset Board` option in |VSC|.
 #. :guilabel:`Connect` to your device.
    The terminal output in |VSC| indicates ``Peer connected``.
 #.
-Observe that the services are shown in the connected device and that you can start receiving values for the Heart Rate and the Battery Service by clicking the 'Play' button.
+Observe that the services are shown in the connected device and that you can start receiving values for the Heart Rate and the Battery Service by clicking the Play button.
    Heart Rate notifications are received every second, and Battery Level notifications are received every two seconds.